SHENZI Music exudes soul at Wynwood Yard

 “So I was like f**k this, they deserve it,” Huergo said.

-SHENZI Music formed in November 2016 when then UM graduate student and percussionist Jonathan Hulett needed to fulfill an ensemble credit for his degree.
+SHENZI Music formed in November 2016 when then UM graduate student and percussionist Johnathan Hulett needed to fulfill an ensemble credit for his degree.
 He asked his adviser if he could assemble his own band and contacted each member individually.
 The same day, every member agreed to collaborate with him and SHENZI was born.
 Hulett said he was looking for something more than just talent in the musicians he asked to join.

 “I’m a good judge of character and work ethic,” Hulett said.
 “Everyone’s talented, you know.
 It’s easy to find talent.”

-Des Bannister, the band’s lead vocalist and graduate student in the Arts Performance and Live Entertainment program, has a voice that radiates true pain, joy and longing when the songs call for it.
+Desiree Bannister, the band’s lead vocalist and graduate student in the Arts Performance and Live Entertainment program, has a voice that radiates true pain, joy and longing when the songs call for it.

 Bassist Koa Ho, a senior at UM, surprised the crowd and took over Bannister’s role singing lead vocals for a few tunes, and he didn’t disappoint.
 He kept up the soul, liveliness and emotion throughout his songs.
+Pianist Andrew Novoa, who also works as a producer and songwriter, jumped in with smooth vocals, including in a standout rendition of groovy-sultry “Get You” by Daniel Caesar and Kali Uchis.

 Conor McCarthy, the band’s guitarist, graduated from UM in 2017 and moved to Nashville to pursue music.
 The separation is difficult for the band because they no longer have a regular rehearsal schedule.
 To work around it, they tend to book gigs a week at a time, so McCarthy can come down and be there for several shows before heading back to Nashville.
 But when McCarthy can’t be there, members of SHENZI still play together as a trio or quartet, taking gigs whenever they can.